Eli4479/Hackoverflow2023/README.md

 # Hackoverflow2023

-# Nostalgia Nook - "Remembering Today, Tomorrow, Always"
+# Nostalgia Nook - "Remembering and Watching and Sharing Today, Tomorrow, Always"

-The website, "Nostalgia Nook" is a simplistic homepage designed to help people revisit their memories or significant and priceless moments in their lives.
+The website, "Nostalgia Nook" is a simplistic homepage designed to help people revisit their memories or significant incident in their lives about their collage.

 ## Getting Started
-To get started you can simply clone this Nostalgia Nook - "Remembering Today, Tomorrow, Always" repository and install the dependencies.
+To get started you can simply clone this Nostalgia Nook - "Remembering and Watching and Sharing Today, Tomorrow, Always" repository and install the dependencies.

 Clone the Nostalgia Nook - "Remembering Today, Tomorrow, Always" repository using git: